ever-been/everBeen/README.md

 	* Retrieving results from a user task
 	* Allow a special user task (evaluator) to return a "file" (ZIP, PNG, CSV, ...)
 * Context Planning & Dependencies
-	* Load balancing - when we have 2 nodes, running "task test" benchmark puts all contexts and tasks on the first runtime
 	* Currently, we have "submit context, wait for it to finish" behavior.
 What other cases should we have?
 Context queues?
 Running up to X context simultaneously?
 * Software Repository